otterpro/nvtool/README.md

 It will create blog posts without having to name the files to the Jekyll's naming convention.

-For example, it will name the blog post called "My first day at work.txt" to "2015-07-01-my-first-day-at-work.md"
+For example, it will name the blog post called `My first day at work.txt` to `2015-07-01-my-first-day-at-work.md`

-NVTool grabs all text files with "#blog" in its filename for further processing.
+NVTool grabs all text files with `#blog` in its filename for further processing.
-For example, a file called "About Me #blog.txt" will be processed.
+For example, a file called `About Me #blog.txt` will be processed.

 NVTool translates internal links used in the text, following the Notational Velocity.
-Internal links are created using square brackets such as "[Another Page](/another-page)".
+Internal links are created using square brackets such as `[[Another Page]]`.
 It is compatible with Notational Velocity, and looks somewhat similar to Wikipedia's Interwiki link format.